 Review the Religious Life Strategic Plan.

-The associate dean for religious life works to integrate spiritual and intellectual pursuits on campus, while also offering students personal guidance and counseling.
+In addition, the associate dean for religious life works to integrate spiritual and intellectual pursuits on campus, while also offering students personal guidance and counseling.

 The chapel in Old Morrison as it undergoes a minor renovation.